BCDA-APS/gestalt/README.md

 can be taken from a separate YAML file to provide the widgets with with individualized setup.

+## Requirements

+The following python packages are required in order to run gestalt:

+* PyQT5

 ## Using Gestalt

 Running the top-level gestalt.py will load up all the existing templates